TejasNarkhede/LearnQuick/Java/Java_Notes.md

 [Restful API](#restful-api)
 [OAuth2.0](#oauth20)

+## About Java
+Java is a high level, class-based, object oriented programming language.
+Java was developed by James Gosling at Sun Microsystems Inc. in May 1995 and later acquired by Oracle Corporation.
+Java is well known for its robustness, scalability, security and simplicity.

+## Variables

+- **Scope:** The part of the program where a variable is accessible.
+- **Types:**
+  - **Local Variables:** Inside blocks, method bodies, or constructors.
+  - **Member Variables/Class Variables:** Inside classes, outside methods.

+### Static constants are variables that are declared as static and final
+- **Static:** The variable belongs to the class, not instances of the class.
+- **Final:** The value of the variable cannot be modified once it is assigned.
+- **Naming Convention:** UPPERCASE letters with underscores to separate

 ## Java Data Types

 ### Primitive Data Types [^](#get-started)

-Also known as reference type because they refer to objects
+Datatypes specify different sizes and values that can be stored in an variable.
+Java is a statically typed language, meaning all variables must be declared before use.
+Two major categories of datatypes -
+- Primitive Datatype
+- Non-Primitive Datatype

+#### Primitive Datatypes
  A primitive data type is predefined by the language and is named by a keyword or reserved keyword.
 There are eight types of primitive data types in Java:
 - **boolean:** Stores true or false values.
 - **byte:** 8-bit signed two's complement integer (-128 to 127).
 - **short:** 16-bit signed two's complement integer (-32768 to 32767).